LubinKerhuel/hugo/content/project/autopilot-plane/index.md

 Tested with strong wind.
 Showing good robustness despite the low number of parameters tuned so far (video link on top).

-Pitot tube air-speed estimation validated using GPS speed measurement as reference ([here](/post/pitot-build)).
+Pitot tube airspeed estimation validated using GPS speed measurement as reference ([here](/post/pitot-build)).

 Validated the wind speed and direction estimation based on a difference between the GPS and pitot tube speed measurement considering the plane orientation.